 The IU IPE SGP is open to full-time Indiana University faculty (tenured, tenure track, and clinical track) from Schools represented by University Clinical Affairs and full-time faculty from partnering institutions who participate in TEACH.
 Faculty from partner institutions must serve as Co-Investigator and partner with an eligible IU faculty member who will serve as principal investigator (PI).
 Associate (part-time/adjunct) and visiting faculty may be included on proposals or partner with an IU faculty PI but may not serve as the principal investigator.

 Funding Levels: Funding of up to $5,000 from IU IPE, with matching funds required from the faculty member(s) institution.
 Funds or release time may be used for the in-kind match.
 If a submitted proposal is part of a faculty collaboration from different schools/institutions, each unit involved must match or share equally in the proposed budget.

-Application Process: Submit proposals through the IU IPE event system.
-The submission page opens on August 1, 2021.
+Application Process: Submit proposals through the IU IPE event system by clicking HERE